cmastel/Image-Classifier/README.md

 # Image Classifier

-This project uses PyTorch to develop an image classifier which is able to determine the names of flowers in a given image.
+This project uses PyTorch to develop an image classifier which is able to determine the names of a flower in a given image.
 It is part of the Udacity AI Programming with Python Nanodegree program, and built for that purpose.

 The first part of the project was to develop the classifier within a Jupyter Notebook environment to ensure it was able to successfully run.
 The second part of the project was to implement the classifier in a Command Line Application.
 With the Command Line Application, the user could either Train the classifier or use a saved checkpoint to Predict the name of a flower in a provided image.
 Within both applications, the user is able to provide a number of parameters, or proceed with the defaults.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 This project will be using this [dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html) of images.